A 13-month-old LlamaIndex bug re-embeds unchanged content

 - Production embedding cost: ~$59,000/year with 3-large, ~$82,000/year with

 The money is not the main reason to care about this bug.
-At small scale it is trivial; at enterprise scale it is material but not the most expensive thing in the stack; in aggregate it is significant; in every case it is preventable with a three-line fix.
-The real reason to care is the other thing in the table above: the same pair of bugs produces opposite behaviour across half the fsspec ecosystem, shipped in defaults of a top-tier framework for thirteen months, and a single well-intentioned cleanup commit flips every masked backend to firing at once.
-The dollars are just the sanity check.
+At small scale it is trivial.
+At enterprise scale it is material but not the most expensive thing in the stack.
+The reason to care is the systemic property: the same pair of issues produces opposite behavior across half the storage backends LlamaIndex supports, has shipped in defaults for thirteen months, and a single well-intentioned cleanup commit flips every masked backend to firing at once.
+The dollars demonstrate the scale.
+The underlying concern is the equilibrium itself.

 Reproducing it